-Note: CP commands can be used only by privileged TCP/IP users, as identified by the TCP/IP server's OBEY statement.
-For more information about listing user IDs with the OBEY statement, see z/VM: TCP/IP Planning and Customization.
+Note: CP commands can be used by privileged TCP/IP users only, as identified by the TCP/IP server's OBEY statement.
+For more information about listing user IDs with the OBEY statement, see OBEY Statement in z/VM: TCP/IP Planning and Customization.